 Participate in state, regional and national competitions, including the National Association of Teachers of Singing, the Music Teachers National Conference and the Concertos Competitions.
 Jump into Hastings-area fine arts programs and student-run organizations.

-As a Music major — and for those taking Music classes or participating for the joy — you’ll have many opportunities to perform at Hastings College through many student ensembles, from the Jazz Ensemble to HC Singers to the Bronco Marching Band.
+As a Music major — and for those taking Music classes or participating for the joy — you’ll have many opportunities to perform at Hastings College through many student ensembles, from the Jazz Ensemble to the Hastings College Choir to the Bronco Marching Band.

 You’ll find Hastings College Music alumni: